junxit/us-congress-bills-115/metadata.md

 - 2018-08-16 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 Without written report.
 - 2018-08-16 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 Without written report.
 - 2018-08-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 557.
+- 2018-09-27 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6364-6365; text: CR S6364)
+- 2018-09-27 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6364-6365; text: CR S6364)